w3c/webextensions/proposals/split_tabs_proposal.md

 When extensions manipulate tabs, we want them to be able to take into consideration how a user has grouped and organized their tabs.
-If two tabs are part of a split and an extension is not aware of it, then the extension may attempt to move tabs in invalid ways which might cause user confusion.
+If two tabs are part of a Split View and an extension is not aware of it, then the extension may attempt to move tabs in invalid ways which might cause user confusion.

+Note that this change is experimental and we may remove this field in a future Chrome release.
+So even if tabs are in a Split View, it isn't guarenteed that a split id will be returned.

 #### Use Cases

 * An extension wants to move a tab within the tab strip.
-With this API, it can detect if the moved tab is part of a split and can move the split together or choose not to move the tab.
+With this API, it can detect if the moved tab is part of a Split View and can move the tabs within a Split View together or choose not to move the tab.
 * An extension wants to close a tab within the tab strip.
-With this API, it can detect that the closed tab was part of a split and can decide to close everything in the split or not to close the tab to preserve the split.
+With this API, it can detect that the closed tab was part of a Split View and can decide to close everything in the Split View or not to close the tab to preserve the Split View.

 ### Known Consumers